thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 Note that we've also added the `--watch` flag to the script so that we don't have to run the script every time we make any change to our .scss file.

-Now let's customize this build as per our needs. we will be adding following scss lines to our **Variable overrides** section.
+Now let's customize this build as per our needs.
+We will be adding following SCSS lines to our **Variable overrides** section.

 1. Getting 15 Grid columns instead of 12.